-The initial public offering price of the Bonds (the "OIP Bonds") may be more than the stated principal amount.
+The initial public offering prices of certain maturities of the Bonds (the "OIP Bonds") may be more than their stated principal amounts.
 An owner who purchases a Bond at a premium to its principal amount must amortize bond premium as provided in applicable Treasury Regulations, and amortized premium reduces the owner's basis in the Bond for federal income tax purposes.
 Prospective purchasers of OIP Bonds should consult their tax advisors regarding the amortization of premium and the effect upon basis.